-At Discovery Primary School we use the ‘Jolly Phonics’ scheme to introduce the letters alongside the ‘Letters and Sounds’ document.
+At Discovery Primary Academy we use the ‘Jolly Phonics’ scheme to introduce the letters alongside the ‘Letters and Sounds’ document.
 Letters and Sound is taught in Phases from Reception to Year Two.
 We use a range of teaching and learning experiences when teaching phonics to ensure a multi-sensory approach.

 The phonics approach teaches children to decode words by sounds, rather than recognising whole words.
 The emphasis in early years teaching is on synthetic phonics, in which words are broken up into the smallest units of sound (phonemes).

 Children are taught the letters (graphemes) that represent these phonemes and also learn to blend them into words.
 Children are taught to read the letters in a word like c-a-t, and then merge them to pronounce the word cat.

 Phase 1 of Letters and Sounds concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in Phase 2.
 The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.